 YOU STILL MAY HAVE QUESTIONS OR CONCERNS ABOUT CODEPENDENCY TREATMENT…

 I’m in a codependent relationship with an addict.
 He/she is the one who really needs the help.

 While you’re not the one struggling with addiction, you probably are struggling with a lot of pain.
 The good news is that with help, there is hope.
 You can feel better and improve your relationship, but you need to learn how to put on your own oxygen mask and tend to your own needs before you can effectively care for anyone else.
 In codependency counseling sessions, you can develop insights, tools and strategies that can help you better manage your relationship with the addict so you can begin truly healing yourself.

 I think that divorce might be more effective than codependency counseling.

-I tried therapy in the past, but it really didn’t help.
+I tried counseling in the past, but it really didn’t help.
 How could/would it be different now?

-When struggling with codependency, it’s important to work with a therapist who understands addiction, family dynamics and codependent behavior.
-Our therapists are highly experienced and trained and specialize in substance abuse and addiction therapy, family counseling and codependency recovery.
+When struggling with codependency, it’s important to work with a counselor who understands addiction, family dynamics and codependent behavior.
+Our counselors are highly experienced and trained and specialize in substance abuse and addiction counseling, family counseling and codependency recovery.
 We have the tools, training and personal and professional insight to offer support, informed guidance and equip you with the tools you need to make important changes in your life.